marcpaterno/devel-notes/gpu-cosmosis-on-wc.md

 test job.

 After getting an interactive shell on a worker node, the current conda environment will *not* be the one established on the head node, but `cosmosis` will be set up.
+Running `cosmosis` in this condition causes the failure to find Python packages installed into the `cosmosis` environment.
 To activate the right conda environment, use:

     conda activate cosmosis